smendoncabruna/BuJoTeX/README.md

     <img src="Notion_capture.png" style="width:500px;">
 </figure>

-Enjoy and let me know if you have any ideas to make it cuter :)
+Enjoy and let me know if you have any ideas to make it cuter!

 <figure>
     <img src="Captura2.jpg" style="width:500px;">